Helping researchers explore quality data for over 50 years

 From understanding more about how to use large national surveys, Census or qualitative data, through to the many innovations, including those in modelling, simulation, big data, web-scraping, social media and more, we continue to enable researchers to access, manage and explore data.

 Information security is at the heart of our organisation and flows through everything we do.
 Our lead partner, the UK Data Archive at the University of Essex, was the first university to be awarded ISO27001 certification, an international standard of information security.
-Working closely with HMRC DataLab and the Office for National Statistics Secure Research Services, we developed safe research protocols including the Five Safes Framework to enable secure research access to data while protecting confidentiality.
+Working closely with HMRC DataLab and the Office for National Statistics Secure Research Services, we helped develop safe research protocols including the Five Safes Framework to enable secure research access to data while protecting confidentiality.

 Accredited in 2020 by the UK Statistic Authority under the Digital Economy Act 2017, we continue to provide a more streamlined pathway for researchers to securely access controlled data they need for research.